 From the Amazon EC2 console dashboard, click Launch Instance.

 Review your settings.
-The default for Launch into is Default Subnet in any AZ.
+In the Instance Details section, the default for Subnet is No preference (default subnet in any Availability Zone).
 This means that the instance is launched into the default subnet of the Availability Zone that we select.
-Alternatively, you can click Edit details and select the default subnet for a particular Availability Zone.
+Alternatively, you can click Edit instance details and select the default subnet for a particular Availability Zone.

 To launch an EC2 instance into your default VPC, use the

 command to launch your instance without specifying a subnet or an Availability Zone.
 For example:

 To launch an EC2 instance into a specific subnet in your default VPC, specify an Availability Zone.

 ec2-run-instances ami-b232d0db --availability-zone us-east-1a

 ec2-describe-subnets command to list your subnets and

 display which are the default subnets for their Availability Zones.